Testing for trichinella in pigs

-The rules for the Trichinella testing of pigs are set out in regulation 2015/1375.
+The rules for the trichinella testing of pigs are set out in retained EU law, regulation 2015/1375.

 Controlled housing sets out standards such as pest control and safe feed storage to reduce the risk of pigs getting trichinella.

-European law allows your businesses to set-up a self-testing lab.
+UK law allows your businesses to set up a self-testing lab.
 This means you can test the pigs yourself to make sure they do not have trichinella.

 As a self-testing slaughterhouse you will have more control over the timescales for testing that suit you better.